kristian-lange-tw/JATOS_docs_v3/pages/Set-up-your-own-studies.md

 ### Import / Export of studies
 Usually you conveniently develop your study on your local computer where you have a [local installation of JATOS](Installation.html).
 Then just use the export and import buttons in your installations to transfer the study to your [JATOS server](JATOS-on-a-server.html).

 1. In the GUI of your local installation press **Export** in the Study Toolbar.
-JATOS saves your study asset folder and some data about your study and it's components (mostly the properties) into a ZIP file and lets you download it.
-Leave the ZIP file as it is.
+JATOS saves your study asset folder and some data about your study and it's components (mostly the properties) into a _.zip_ file (_.jzip_ with JATOS >= v3.4.1) and lets you download it.
+Leave the _.zip/.jzip_ file as it is.
 1. In the GUI of your server installations press **Import** in the header.
-Select the ZIP you saved in step 1.
+Select the _.zip/.jzip_ file you saved in step 1.
 JATOS will upload and unpack your study.

 If you have trouble with the export and you are using a Safari browser have a look into [this issue in our Troubleshooting section](Troubleshooting.html#downloading-a-study--exporting-a-study-fails-eg-in-safari-browsers).